 We live in one of the most beautiful places in the country to live, work and play.
 Our competitive cost of living, world-class health care, and unlimited access to some of the country’s top recreational and cultural resources combined with quality schools, a nationally ranked community college, acclaimed restaurants and one of the world’s top craft schools all contribute to the exceptional quality of life that Mitchell County residents enjoy.

-Mitchell County is home to the world class industry including BRP, Unimin, Quality Plus, and Quartz Corporation, as well as a growing entrepreneurial community with award winning businesses like BarkHouse and Knife and Fork, making it a great place to build your own business or develop your skills with a world class corporation.
+Mitchell County is home to the world class industry including BRP, Sibelco, and Quartz Corp, as well as a growing entrepreneurial community with award winning businesses like the BarkHouse, making it a great place to build your own business or develop your skills with a world class corporation.

 Mitchell County History